Theory of Operation

 Read Buffer Management

-The SPI Device IP uses the first half of the DPSRAM as a read buffer when the SPI mode is flash or passthrough mode.
+The SPI Device IP uses the first half of the DPSRAM as a read buffer when the SPI mode is Flash or Passthrough mode.
 The IP returns data from the read buffer based on the given address in the received read command.
 In the current version, the read buffer size is 2kB.
 The IP only uses lower 11 bits of the received read command address (addr[10:0]) to issue the read requests to the DPSRAM.

 The read buffer feature is intended for an upstream device’s initial firmware load, which manifests as a contiguous block read (typically a single SPI flash read command).
 SW is responsible for updating the read buffer contents.
 The HW notifies the SW to update the buffer contents when needed.
-The HW provides a SW configurable read watermark CSR and read-only LAST_READ_ADDR CSR.
-The LAST_READ_ADDR shows the last read address of the recent read command.
-For instance, if the host system issues 0xABCD_E000 and reads 128 (or 0x80) bytes, the LAST_READ_ADDR after the transaction will show 0xABCD_E07F.
-It does not show the commands falling into the mailbox region or Read SFDP command’s address.

-The read watermark address width is 1 bit smaller than the read buffer address.
-In the current version, the register has 10-bit width.
-The HW assumes the SW maintains the read buffer as a double buffer scheme.
-When the host system accesses one buffer (1kB), the SW prepares another 1kB by copying data from the internal non-volatile memory.
-If the received read address crosses the SW configured watermark address, the HW informs the SW.
-SW may configure the watermark CSR low enough so that the SW has enough time to copy over the data.
+This is designed so that SW implements a double-buffering scheme - when the host system accesses one half of the read buffer (1kB), the SW should prepare the other 1kB by copying data from the internal non-volatile memory.
+If the received read address crosses the SW-configured watermark address or crosses a read buffer boundary, the HW notifies the SW by way of the readbuf_watermark and readbuf_flip interrupts respectively.
+SW should configure the watermark CSR low enough so that the SW has enough time to copy over the data.
+SW should also clear the corresponding interrupt bits so that HW can notify it of future events.

-4B Address Management (EN4B/ EX4B)
+4B Address Management (EN4B/EX4B)

-The broadcasted cfg_addr_4b_en signal affects the read commands for which addr_mode is AddrCfg in their command information entries.
+The broadcasted cfg_addr_4b_en signal affects the read commands for which CMD_INFO.addr_mode == AddrCfg in their command information entries.

 SW may also configure the initial address mode by writing to ADDR_MODE.addr_4b_en.
 SW must not write to this CSR unless it knows the upstream host is inactive and expects initial values for the next transaction.
 After initialization (from the upstream SPI host’s perspective), it is a protocol violation for the address mode to change outside the host’s explicit commands.
 A SW request will set the ADDR_MODE.pending bit, which will remain set until HW consumes the update.
 SW will see the intended mode in ADDR_MODE.addr_4b_en until HW completes the request.
 However, SW may overwrite the requested value, so long as the SPI host is held inactive.
 The request does not complete until the SPI host completes the opcode phase of the transaction, and it will take effect for that same transaction’s address phase (if any).